 Our intention is that it will be used by tutors, students and younger professionals across a wide range of disciplines including: heritage conservation and management, tourism studies, architecture, archaeology, city planning and management, urban studies, and urban design.
-The intended outcomes and benefits will be:

 Communicating Conservation through Cultural Tourism